Lakeland Car Accident Lawyer

 Permanent Injury Threshold For Car Accidents

 You should also know that you need to have some degree of permanency to your injuries in order to have a claim for non-economic damages such as pain and suffering for a car accident case in Florida.
 This is frequently called the no-fault “threshold” in Florida.
-If your injury does not exceed the “threshold,” then you are not permitted to claim pain and suffering damages at trial.
+If your injury does not exceed the “threshold,” then you can’t claim pain and suffering damages at trial.

 Permanency is usually determined by a doctor who gives you a rating according to the AMA Guides to the Evaluation of Permanent Impairment.

 Listed below are the statutory situations in which the “threshold” is met (Section 627.737(2), Fla.
 Stat):

 - Significant and permanent loss of an important bodily function.

 - Permanent injury within a reasonable degree of medical probability, other than scarring or disfigurement.